 - You can either create the configuration in the UI or upload a configuration from a file (in JSON format).

-- To create the configuration in the UI (supported for the OMOP v5.4 target data model), click Manually Configure, then select the source data schema(s) from the drop down menu under Source Data Schemas.
+- To create the configuration in the UI, click Manually Configure, then select the source data schema(s) from the drop-down menu under Source Data Schemas.
 You can select more than one.
 Next, select the Target Table(s) from the drop down menu.
 You can select more than one.

-- To upload a configuration from a file (supported for all target data models), click Upload from File, then click either drag and drop a JSON file into the shaded area or select Browse to select a JSON file from your computer.
+- To upload a configuration from a file (supported for all target data models), click Upload from File, then click or drag and drop a JSON file into the shaded area or select Browse to select a JSON file from your computer.
+When uploaded, the name of the file appears.

 - Click Create Syntactic Mapping.